gabriel-hahn/search-engine/README.md

 # Search Engine
-A search engine API + web page like Google
+A search engine API (NodeJS + MongoDB) and a web page like Google.

 ## Contributing